Pranav941/house-ambience/README.md

 # House Ambience
-Set your house ambience with respect to the ambient temperature using a temperature sensor and WS281B Addressable LEDs in 5 steps
+Set your house ambience in accordance to the ambient temperature around you using simple devices in 5 steps !

 ## Pre-requisites